 Many people with laryngitis get very hoarse or even lose their voice for a short time.
 You may feel a tickling or rawness in your throat and experience a constant need to clear it.
 Symptoms vary with how badly the throat is inflamed.

-When other symptoms accompany the laryngitis, such as fever, general aches and pains, and throat pain, a viral infection is usually responsible.
+Severe infections may accompany other symptoms such as fever, general aches and pains, difficulty swallowing, and throat pain.

 Making the Diagnosis

 Laryngitis is often a symptom of some other health problem, so finding out its root cause is the first step to getting better.
 If your doctor finds no other health problems, knowing the cause of your throat inflammation means you can take steps to avoid getting laryngitis in the future.